-No, insurance rates do not necessarily go up once you reach age 65.
-It will depend upon state laws and insurance company guidelines if auto insurance rates will be raised after a driver turns a certain age.
+No, insurance rates do not always increase once you reach age 65.
+It will depend upon state laws and insurance company guidelines if auto insurance rates are raised after a driver turns a certain age.

-Some companies offer lower rates to those between 50 and 65 years of age, since this group has lower accident rates.
-After age 65 rates do typically begin to rise again though and individuals over age 70 may have difficulty finding an insurer to accept them as a new customer since accidents for this age group tend to go up.
+Some companies offer lower rates to those between 50 and 65, since this group has lower accident rates.
+After age 65, rates do typically begin to rise again.
+Seniors who are 70 or older may have difficulty finding an insurer to accept them as new customers since the frequency of accidents for this age group is higher.

-There are auto insurance providers though that give mature driver discounts for drivers of a certain age with clean records or discounts to seniors who attend an approved driving course.
+Some auto insurance providers give mature driver discounts for drivers of a certain age with clean records, or discounts to seniors who attend an approved driving course.
 Typically, a discount for defensive driving for adults age 65 is 4.31%.

-To see what type of senior driver courses might be available to you, check with your insurance company and/or with the state DMV for a list of approved schools.
-Either your agent or the DMV should be able to tell you if any of the courses are available for you to take through the computer or if they must be attended in person.
+To see what type of senior driver courses might be available, check with your insurance company and/or the state DMV for a list of approved schools.